Award

 Environmental Leadership Awards

 Presenting the awards was Dr. Gene Likens, UConn’s Special Advisor to the President on Environmental Affairs and Distinguished Professor in the Department of Ecology and Evolutionary Biology.
-Dr. Likens, a world renowned scientist, discovered acid rain.
+Dr. Likens, a world-renowned scientist, discovered acid rain.

 Congratulations to all the winners!

-Dining Services staff: Rob Landolphi, Mike White, Tracey Roy and presenter Dr. Gene Likens
+Dining Services Wins the Staff Group Award: Dining Services staff (l to r): Rob Landolphi, Mike White, Tracey Roy ,and presenter Dr. Gene Likens

-Dining Services’ Spring Valley Student Farm Wins the Student Group Award
+Spring Valley Student Farm Wins the Student Group Award

 Julia Cartabiano, Manager of Spring Valley Student Farm, Wins the Staff Award